- FLEA LIFE CYCLE

 1) An adult flea jumps onto you, your pet, your child, etc. and gets a meal.
 Fleas feed on blood and although their mouth is small, a flea bite can hurt and most certainly can become inflamed, itchy and swollen.
 Many people and many pets are allergic to flea bites.
 If you have flea bites and want to get some relief as well as promote healing, use some BITE OINTMENT.
 This product will take away the itch and discomfort.
 Furthermore, if you are in some line of work which constantly puts you in close proximity with fleas, consider using a flea repellent for people.

-Now if you prefer a unique “scent” which is not offensive and highly effective, the VANILLA and SPORT Deet – both of which are in small pump sprayers – work well for direct skin treatments.
+You should also strive to keep fleas off you by using repellents.
+We offer a few options that can be sprayed on your skin or clothing.
+For the skin, treat with VANILLA and SPORT Deet.
+Both come with small pump sprayers and work well for direct skin treatments.
 Of course, the old stand by – 100% MAXIMUM DEET – is the only “low odor” deet formulation on the market today.

-For a small amount of clothing, use our “ready to spray” PERMETHRIN.
+For clothing, use our “ready to spray” PERMETHRIN.
 It’s odorless and can be applied to pants, shirts, etc. before going afield.
 Now for a lot of clothing, get the PERMETHRIN 10 CONCENTRATE formulation.
 It too is odorless and can be used to impregnate clothing with Permethrin by creating a mixture for soaking your clothes.

 2) Once fed, the flea will look to mate and immediately lay eggs.
 This can occur in the yard, the house, and on the pet.